 The Open Dartmouth Working Group (ODWG) engages, informs and educates faculty, students and administrators at Dartmouth on current issues in open access, public access, author rights and copyright pertaining to publishing.
 It also works on a wide range of related issues such as open education and open data.
-The members collaborate with the Education & Outreach (E&O) Program, with ITS on the Dartmouth Academic Commons (DAC), with liaison librarians across the Library and with the Acquisitions and Cataloging & Metadata departments in the Library.
-The ODWG is convened for the 2016-2017 fiscal year and reports to Barbara DeFelice, Director of the Scholarly Communication, Copyright and Publishing Program.
+The members collaborate with the Education & Outreach (E&O) Program and with liaison librarians across the Library and with the Acquisitions and Cataloging & Metadata departments in the Library.
+The ODWG reports to Barbara DeFelice, Director of the Scholarly Communication, Copyright and Publishing Program.

 - Pamela Bagley, Research and Education Librarian, Biomedical Libraries

 - Monica Erives, Edward Connery Lathem Digital Library Fellow

 - Janifer Holt,Feldberg Business and Engineering Library

 - Lora Leligdon, Physical Sciences Library